What is Azure Deployment Environments?

 Platform engineering scenarios

-Azure Deployment Environments helps your platform engineer apply the right set of policies and settings on various types of environments, control the resource configuration that developers can create, and centrally track environments across projects by doing the following tasks:
+Azure Deployment Environments helps your platform engineer apply the right set of policies and settings on various types of environments, control the resource configuration that developers can create, and track environments across projects.
+They perform the following tasks:

 - Provide a project-based, curated set of reusable IaC templates.

 - Define specific Azure deployment configurations per project and per environment type.

 - Provide a self-service experience without giving control over subscriptions.